Intervention/docs/image/v3/basics/configuration-drivers.md

 # Configuration & Drivers
 ## Use the ImageManager to Configure Intervention Image
 Learn how to create and configure Intervention Image.
-Discover the image manager, driver options (GD or Imagick), and advanced settings like auto-orientation, animation decoding, and blending colors.
+Discover the image manager, driver options (GD, Imagick or libvips), and advanced settings like auto-orientation, animation decoding, and blending colors.

 [TOC]